Buellia asterella: Ecology

-Conservation Efforts
+Conservation

-B. asterella was listed as critically endangered on June 29, 2015 by the IUCN.
+Buellia asterella was listed as critically endangered on June 29, 2015 by the IUCN.
 The main causes of the critically endangered status is the loss of habitat to farming and urbanization, expansion of shrub and grasslands, and trampling of suitable habitat.
 It is also currently red listed in numerous European countries such as Germany and France (labeled as Critically Endangered), United Kingdom and Switzerland (labeled as Extinct).

-B. asterella can currently be found in protected lands in Germany, as these protected lands are critical for the preservation of this species.
+Buellia asterella can currently be found in protected lands in Germany, as these protected lands are critical for the preservation of this species.
 It is known that this species is particularly sensitive to human induced habitat change and habitat destruction.